stacks-network/stacks-core/docs/rpc-endpoints.md

 This will return 404 if the block does not exist.

+### GET /v3/blockbyhash/[Block Hash]

+Fetch a Nakamoto block given its block hash.
+This returns the raw block data.

+This will return 404 if the block does not exist.

+### GET /v3/blockbyheight/[Block Height]

+Fetch a Nakamoto block given its block height.
+This returns the raw block data.

+This will return 404 if the block does not exist.

 ### GET /v3/tenures/[Block ID]

 Fetch a Nakamoto block and all of its ancestors in the same tenure, given its